-This 200 surface-acre reservoir contains a variety of cold, cool, and warmwater species including rainbow trout, northern pike, walleye, yellow perch, white and longnose suckers.
+This 200 surface-acre reservoir contains a variety of cold, cool, and warmwater species including rainbow trout, northern pike, walleye, smallmouth bass, yellow perch, white and longnose suckers.
 The reservoir has been managed primarily as a trout fishery since it's filling in 1974.
+Over it's stocking history, Eagle Lake rainbow trout, De Smet rainbow trout, brown trout and McBride Yellowstone cutthroat trout have been planted and evaluated.
+None of these have shown a propensity to out-perform domestic Arlee and Erwin rainbow trout for growth or catchability, therefore the domestic strains are predominately used with occasional plants of Eagle Lake rainbow.